r-ogrady/demos/README.md

 ## correlation_penalty_loss
 Work on a novel loss function that penalises neural networks for learning 'orthogonal information'

-## feature_analysis
-Notebook showcasing feature analysis with a varietyy of methods (eg chi2) and visualisation

 ## hivaids_unsupervised_vis
 Notebook showcasing pandas, visualisations, k-means, PCA.
 Applied in the domain of world health data